|Last updated 3 December 2018

 His application to the Department of Civil Aviation for Australian registration of his veteran trimotors was met with little enthusiasm.
 As a new type, he had to satisfy DCA's strict airworthiness requirements which included a copy (in English) of the manufacturer's strength and stress design calculations plus all the aircraft manuals.
 Some of these he managed to provide, thanks to the help of British European Airways in London, which had operated 12 captured Luftwaffe Ju 52/3ms immediately after the end of the war.

-as VH-BUU with Gibbes Sepik Airways name on the fuselage.
-He had hired
+painted as VH-BUU with Gibbes Sepik Airways name on the fuselage.

-girlfriend as passengers.
-After numerous delays and adventures, reached
+After numerous delays and adventures, reached Goroka six weeks

-Goroka six weeks later on 18 November.
-The Australian certification
+later on 18 November.
+The Australian certification overhaul began

-overhaul began in the GSA hangar at Goroka.
-DCA allowed the company further
+in the GSA hangar at Goroka.
+DCA allowed the company

 Gibbes knew the aging BMW engines would be a continuing problem.
 He decided that the 800hp BMWs could be safely replaced by 600hp P&W R-1340 Wasps.
 He had earlier re-engined his Norseman fleet with the Australian built R-1340-S1H1-G geared engine running 3 bladed Hamilton Standard constant-speed propellers.
 This power plant was used by RAAF CAC Wirraway trainers and Gibbes had purchased a number from RAAF Disposals.
 He was determined to install them in his Ju 52s using Wirraway engine cowlings.
 Because the engineering aspects were complex, Marshall Airways at Sydney-Bankstown were contracted to install the Wasps and handle DCA certification of the modification.